SAP-samples/teched2022-IN280/exercises/ex0/ex02/readme.md

     As a result you to get *user* and *password* for the login in to **SAP Integration Suite** as well as for **SAP Cloud ALM**.

     Additionally the Tenant Booker app provides you all relevant roles necessary to run the hands-on session *IN280*.

+    When you run through the exercise steps, you need to ensure that the technical IDs that you will create are unique.
+Hence, take the *user ID* of it*s digital numbers.

     <br>![](/exercises/ex1/images/BookerAppResult.png)